jonbiemond/BCIT-Flex/CONTRIBUTING.md

 ### 📌 Pre-commit

-To ensure our standards, make sure to install pre-commit before star to contribute.
+To ensure our standards, make sure to install pre-commit before start to contribute.

 ```bash
 pre-commit install